timfulker/musobuddy/replit.md

 ### Overview
-MusoBuddy is a platform to centralize and streamline administrative tasks for musicians, including bookings, contracts, and invoicing.
-It aims to provide a user-friendly, scalable solution for music career management, reducing administrative burdens through features like AI-powered email parsing.
-The project's ambition is to become the global standard for music career management, enhancing efficiency for music professionals and capitalizing on the underserved market of independent musicians and small-to-medium music enterprises.
+MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, including bookings, contracts, and invoicing.
+Its primary purpose is to provide a user-friendly, scalable solution for music career management, reducing administrative burdens through features like AI-powered email parsing.
+The project aims to become the global standard for music career management, enhancing efficiency for music professionals and capitalizing on the underserved market of independent musicians and small-to-medium music enterprises.

 ### User Preferences
 Preferred communication style: Simple, everyday language.